akshayvadher/akshayvadher.github.io/content/posts/why-go/index.md

 [Case study]
 I wanted to performance testing.
 I started using [JMeter](https://jmeter.apache.org/) but soon I had to have multiple instances running just to do performance testing.
 Then I chose [Gatling](https://gatling.io/) because of its async actor model; it was nice but setup process was bit tedious.
 Then I came across [k6](https://k6.io/), it makes use of go routines the best way, now I could generate the same amount of traffic from my local machine.

+[Case study]
+We made a mistake in our Java code.
+The there was async operation that had to be started after 2 seconds.
+So we added `Thread.sleep(2)`.
+Even though it was async, it created thread and (Little did we know) there were apparently thousands of such requests, hence our "async" operatation crashed whole server.
+That can never happen in Go.

 ## Best of everything
 For **readability** use **python**